 Oil prices have seen wild moves in recent days amid increasing violence in the Mideast, but the options market is telling us the roller-coaster ride may be over.

 Here's why you should keep a close eye on these six stocks.

-See what's happening, who's talking and what will be making headlines on Wednesday's Squawk on the Street.
+See what's happening, who's talking and what will be making headlines on Friday's Squawk on the Street.